Best Ways to Achieve Life Balance and Flourish

 You are the one who will need to make the appropriate decisions based on to things that are important you.
 It is up to you to determine what a balanced life looks like.

-Maintain your enthusiasm for life and what you do, try to reduce work-life conflict, and stimulate your creative energies and zest for life.
-Maintaining life balance is a continuing process.
+Maintain your enthusiasm for life and what you do, try to reduce work-life conflict, and stimulate your creative energies, zest for life and flourish.
+The process continues.

 European Agency for Safety and Health at Work (n.d).
 Family issues and work-life balance.
 Accessed August 23, 2915.